j23414/mango-user-guide/gel_reference.md

 **cos**

-Returns the cosine value from the angle in radians.
+Converts the angle in radians to the cosine value.

 ```
 print cos(3.14/4); // returns 0.707388